Telephone number if you want to be on the program today, 800-282-2882.

 Right.

-And and and but whenever the Clintons took office and they tried to push through the health care uh uh uh reform or whatever you wanted to call it back then, Hillary care.
+But whenever the Clintons took office and they tried to push through the health care Reform or whatever you wanted to call it back then, Hillary Kerr.

-Uh I think that was part of the the the start of it, and then there were other things that came to light in the Clinton administration, I think that pushed a lot of them to change to the Republican Party.
+And then there were other things that came to light in the Clinton administration, I think, that pushed a lot of them to change to the Republican Party.

 He can't hear me, folks, because of our incompetent phone system.